A Lickpenny Lover

 "A Lickpenny Lover" is a short story by O.Henry, with his usual twist ending.
 This story was published in 1908.

 Synopsis

 Like many of O. Henry's stories, this story too explores the connection between love and money in people's relations.
 A 29 year old millionaire Irving Carter visits a store named "Biggest Store" and immediately falls in love with one of the 3,000 sales girls there - an 18 year old beautiful blonde Masie.
 He requests her to meet him outside shop and she agrees.
 Masie is as poor, as Irving is rich, and marrying him would be dream of any girl.
 In one of their meetings, as Irving promises her to show the world after marriage, she gets up - as if fed-up - and calls off the meeting.
-The next day, she tells one of her friends at the store that she has ended her relationship with Irving because he wanted to take her to Coney island after wedding.
+The next day, she tells one of her friends at the store that she has ended her relationship with Irving because he wanted to take her to Coney Island after their wedding.